italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 ## List of Missing Optical Pluggable Configuration Attributes Based on Gap Analysis

-{{figure-gap-analysis-Configuration}} highlights missing configuration attributes for optical pluggables.
-These parameters and features, essential for proper operation and performance, are often defined by other standards development organizations (SDOs) and industry forums but may not be fully represented in IETF YANG models.
-Integrating these missing configuration attributes into IETF YANG models is vital for comprehensive modeling of optical pluggable modules.
+{{figure-gap-analysis-Configuration}} identifies configuration attributes for optical pluggables defined by other standards development organizations (SDOs) and industry forums which may not be fully represented in IETF YANG models.

 Note that the "Attribute Number" refers to numbering in Google Sheet.

 ~~~~

+For each Attribute Name,
+- First table displays the "Missing Configuration Attributes"
+- Second table displays the "Summary Description of Missing
+  Configuration Attributes"

 | --------- | ------------------------------------------ | --------- |
 | Attribute | Missing Configuration Attributes           | source    |
 | Number    |                                            |           |